sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Colour and graphics option files
+Short desc    : Colour and graphics option files
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This bundle is a combined distribution consisting of dvips.def,
+Descript     : This bundle is a combined distribution consisting of dvips.def,
              : pdftex.def, luatex.def, xetex.def, dvipdfmx.def, and
              : dvisvgm.def driver option files for the LaTeX graphics and
              : color packages.
 It is hoped that by combining their source